nandonyata/kerjaaja/README.md

-# KerjaKita
+# KerjaAja

 ## Overview
-**KerjaKita** is a freelancer and gig worker platform designed specifically for the Indonesian market, especially for individuals who are currently unemployed and in need of immediate income.
+**KerjaAja** is a freelancer and gig worker platform designed specifically for the Indonesian market, especially for individuals who are currently unemployed and in need of immediate income.
 This app connects people offering short-term services with businesses or individuals who need help, providing an opportunity for those waiting for a full-time job to earn money in the meantime.

-KerjaKita aims to empower individuals by offering a wide range of gig opportunities, helping them generate income even if they are temporarily out of work.
-Whether you're between jobs, looking for extra cash, or need a flexible work arrangement, KerjaKita makes it easier to find reliable, short-term employment while waiting for a more permanent opportunity to come through.
+KerjaAja aims to empower individuals by offering a wide range of gig opportunities, helping them generate income even if they are temporarily out of work.
+Whether you're between jobs, looking for extra cash, or need a flexible work arrangement, KerjaAja makes it easier to find reliable, short-term employment while waiting for a more permanent opportunity to come through.

 ---

-## What Makes KerjaKita Different
+## What Makes KerjaAja Different
-KerjaKita stands out from traditional job portals by focusing on **short-term, practical services** for individuals who are currently unemployed or in between full-time jobs, providing a quick way to earn income.
+KerjaAja stands out from traditional job portals by focusing on **short-term, practical services** for individuals who are currently unemployed or in between full-time jobs, providing a quick way to earn income.
 This unique approach makes the platform highly accessible and relevant to Indonesia’s workforce, particularly for those who need immediate opportunities while waiting for more permanent employment.

 ### Key Highlights:
 - **Local Services**: Freelancers can offer everyday tasks such as: